FAQs

 5 Paperwork Death Certificate & Transit Permit

-Just as birth doulas assist with the beginning of life, death doulas assist with the end.
-They don't replace funeral directors, but they do handle the "heavy lifting" of a home funeral—guiding the family through washing the body, organizing the vigil, and managing the logistical paperwork.
+Just as birth doulas assist with the beginning of life, end-of-life (death) doulas assist near the end.
+They do not replace funeral directors, but they can guide a family through washing and dressing the body, organizing a vigil, and keeping track of paperwork.
+Training and scope vary, so ask about a doula's experience with home funerals specifically.

 Eco-Friendly Disposition